capillariesio/capillaries/doc/started.md

 - [Daemon](glossary.md#daemon) container (performs actual data transformations)
 - [Webapi](glossary.md#webapi) container (backend for Capillaries-UI)
 - [Capillaries-UI](glossary.md#capillaries-ui) container (user interface to Capillaries)
-- Graylog container (and a couple of dependencies - MongoDB and ElasticSearch containers)

 While the containers are being built and started (Cassandra will take a while to initialize, you may want to wait for `Created default superuser role 'cassandra'`), get familiar with the source data for this demo:
 ```